Enhancing your education in the professional practice of nurse anesthesia

 A safe, supportive environment, high expectations, freedom to question and explore, and a diverse, challenging practice experience enhance education in the professional practice of nurse anesthesia.
 The graduate must be able to integrate sound scientific knowledge with technical and clinical skills in order to competently manage complex anesthetic care of patients.
 This educational process results in the advancement of the practitioner, the profession, and society.

-The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) accredits the Doctor of Nursing Practice-Anesthesia in TCU’s School of Nurse Anesthesia.
+The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) accredits the Doctor of Nurse Anesthesia Practice in TCU’s School of Nurse Anesthesia.
 The COA is a specialized accrediting body recognized by the Council on Higher Education Accreditation (CHEA) and the United States Department of Education (DOE).
 Initial accreditation was received on June 5, 2003 and is currently accredited through 2026.

 Council on Accreditation of Nurse Anesthesia Educational Programs